 January 13th, 2016 | Products

-OPTIS, software specialist in the scientific simulation of light and human vision, announces the latest version of its lighting simulation and luminaire design solution, OptisWorks 2016.
+OPTIS, software specialist in the scientific simulation of light and human vision, announces the latest version of its lighting simulation and luminaire design solution, OptisWorks 2016 (OptisWorks is now SPEOS for SOLIDWORKS).
 Addressing the needs of engineers and designers in lighting, luminaire and architecture areas, OptisWorks precisely predicts the outcome of complete lighting installations.
 For lighting specialists, this means saved time and cost throughout the entire luminaire design cycle, from the early concept phase to the production of lighting systems.
 But OptisWorks even goes further by helping architects develop innovative future buildings thanks to high quality and predictive simulations certified by the CIE 171:2006 standard.

 OptisWorks from OPTIS is a toolset for optimizing light in any product directly in SOLIDWORKS.
 This solution lets designers and engineers to simulate and optimize lighting performance, colors, optical effects, lit appearance of their projects in any conditions, in a fully-immersive CAD environment.
 OptisWorks thus offers a complete solution from optical design to photometric optimization, through to product visualization, all within one software.